 We also have supporting manuals for specific animals or types of attractions.
 However, following a review of our animal welfare guidelines in 2019, we took the decision to withdraw our supporting manual on dolphins, which was originally published in 2013.

 We withdrew the dolphin manual because opinion was split on what the evidence says about being able to manage the welfare needs of dolphins in captivity.

 We want to be able to offer Members and suppliers the most up to date evidence and insight on dolphins in captivity.
 Providing a manual which no longer reflects the breadth of current thinking does not do that.

-Instead, we are signposting Members to a range of existing evidence.
+Instead, we are signposting Members to a range of existing evidence and arguments.
 Members can use this information, as they did the guidelines, to inform their own decision making about what attractions they choose to sell and how they engage with their suppliers.

-These are the sources of evidence we are currently directing Members to on dolphins in captivity:
+These are the sources of evidence and arguments we are currently directing Members to on dolphins in captivity:

 NGO concerns regarding cetacea in captivity are set out in The Case Against Marine Mammals in Captivity (CAMMIC) report, A vision for whales and dolphins in tourism, and Behind the smile, which argue that it is not possible to fully meet welfare requirements for cetaceans in captivity.

-We continue to engage with Members and stakeholders on the important issue of dolphins in captivity, updating our evidence as and when new material comes to light.
+We continue to engage with Members and stakeholders on the important issue of dolphins in captivity, updating this information as and when new material comes to light.